 Las Vegas has been purchased by the same holder as vegas.com for $90 million in 2005 from Stephens Media.
 They agreed to a contract that started with an initial $12 million payment.
 The remaining sum for this domain sale is payable until 2040.

 The massive $90 million sales ensure that this will always be remembered as one of the most expensive website purchases.
-Interestingly, LasVegas.com is a completely different site from Vegas.com.
+Interestingly, LasVegas.com is an entirely different site from Vegas.com.
 It is one of the top results for the search term “Las Vegas” on Google.
 The site is fully functional and offers bookings, tours, and accommodation in the tourist city.

 1.Business.com – $345 million (2007)

-The most expensive domain name “Buisness.com” has a different and interesting story.
+The most expensive domain name, “Buisness.com,” has a different and exciting story.
 The story of the domain name Business.com is that it was purchased in 1999 for a relatively large sum of $ 7.5 million.
-Then, a few years later, offers were made by the New York Times and Dow Jones to buy Business.com, but eventually, the domain was sold to RH Donnelly, For the sum of approximately $ 350 million, he inherited the domain name, with it all previous content.
+Then, a few years later, offers were made by the New York Times and Dow Jones to buy Business.com.
+Still, eventually, the domain was sold to RH Donnelly; for approximately $ 350 million, he inherited the domain name, with it all previous content.

 No one could have imagined that this domain would become 47 times more valuable in just 8 years.
 However, this particular domain name was not so lucky for buyers.
 The third-largest print and online Yellow Pages publisher in the US declared bankruptcy two years after purchasing the domain.

-Dot-com is synonymous with the internet and it is also increasing the power of TLD, which is why we have considered it one of the most useful and successful domains.
-But complete reliance on .com TLDs has raised domain name prices
+“.com” is synonymous with the Internet.
+It is also increasing the power of TLD, which is why we have considered it one of the most useful and successful domains.
+But complete reliance on “.com” TLDs has raised domain name prices.

-To try and prevent the world’s dependency on .com, the Internet Corporation for Assigned Names and Numbers (ICANN) is trying a different approach, emphasizing the simplification of TLD registration rules.
+To prevent the world’s dependency on .com, the Internet Corporation for Assigned Names and Numbers (ICANN) is trying a different approach, emphasizing the simplification of TLD registration rules.

 READ MORE: 10 Best Video Websites Similar to Youtube